 How Does a POS Communicate With the Kitchen?

 Kitchen printers need to withstand the demands of a busy restaurant, so they are designed to be fast and loud.
-Why loud?
 In a busy kitchen, orders are constantly flowing and the printer must be heard within a noisy environment.
 Kitchen printers are equipped with buzzers to help the kitchen staff avoid missing orders.

 Are kitchen printers the same as receipt printers?